Army, Navy sign affiliation pact amid push for integrated warfighting

-NEW DELHI: The Indian Army and the Indian Navy on Thursday inked a Memorandum of Association (MoA) on Affiliation, formalising a framework for structured cooperation between the Army’s formations and establishments and naval ships and commands amid the military’s broader push towards greater jointness and integrated war fighting.
+NEW DELHI: The Indian Army and the Indian Navy on Thursday inked an Memorandum of Association (MoA) on Affiliation, formalising a framework for structured cooperation between Army’s formations and establishments and naval ships and commands amid the military’s broader push towards greater jointness and integrated war fighting.

 Unlike a conventional Memorandum of Understanding (MoU), the affiliation-based MoA seeks to institutionalise long-term linkages between Army and Navy units and establishments through structured professional exchanges, joint activities and operational familiarisation.